Thick hyperbolic 3-manifolds with bounded rank: Wide product regions

-As mentioned above, we can assume that the images of $f_1,f_3,g_1,g_3$ are all at least $R$ from each other, where $R$ is as in the Interpolation Theorem.
-Hence, after replacing $f_1,f_3$ by nearby maps, we can assume that there is a homotopy $(f_t), \ t \in [1,3],$ from $f_1$ to $f_3$ in $M_{\Lambda}$ such that $f_t$ is a (collapsed) simplicial ruled surface for all $t$.
-One can also homotope $f_1$ to $f_3$ by first homotoping it to $S_1$ within $U_2 \setminus V$, then homotoping $S_1$ to $S_3$ through disjoint level surfaces in $V$, and finally homotoping $S_3$ to $f_3$ in $U_2 \setminus V$.
+We can assume that the images of $f_1,g_1,g_3, f_3$ are all at least $R$ from each other, where $R$ is as in the Interpolation Theorem.
+Hence, after replacing $f_1,f_3$ by nearby maps, we can assume that there is a homotopy $(f_t), \ t \in [1,3],$ from $f_1$ to $f_3$ in $M_{\Lambda}$ such that $f_t$ is a simplicial ruled surface for all $t$.
+One can also homotope $f_1$ to $f_3$ by first homotoping it to $S_1$ within $U_2 \setminus V$, then homotoping $S_1$ to $S_3$ through level surfaces in $V$, and finally homotoping $S_3$ to $f_3$ in $U_2 \setminus V$.
 This homotopy passes through every point of $V $ exactly once.
-Concatenating it with the homotopy $(f_t)$ by simplicial ruled surfaces gives a map from some closed $3$-manifold fibering over the circle to $M $ whose image is disjoint from $\Lambda $.
+Concatenating it with the homotopy $(f_t)$ by simplicial ruled surfaces gives a map from $\Sigma_g \times S^1$ to $M $ whose image is disjoint from $\Lambda $.
 If this map were smooth it would have degree zero, showing that every point of $V$ lies in the image of the homotopy by simplicial ruled surfaces, and we would be done, and the general case follows from the smooth case by smooth approximation.
 Hence, every point in $V$ is in the image of some $f_t$.
-And as long as $d(V,\partial U_2)$ is large, every such $f_t$ is a NAT simplicial hyperbolic surface in $M$. \end{proof}
+And as long as $d(V,\partial U_2)$ is large, every such $f_t$ is a NAT simplicial ruled surface in $M$. \end{proof}